alan-turing-institute/DetectorChecker/JOSS-paper/JOSSpaper.md

 a data repository, thus permitting the possibility of organizing cooperative statistical investigations comparing patterns across different machines and different modes of usage.
-In particular we envisage its use to collect time sequences of images, to permit statistical investigation at Warwick of deterioration over time, using latent Markov models of the life and death of defective pixels which we are currently developing.
+In particular we envisage its use to collect time sequences of images, to permit statistical investigation by the Warwick team of deterioration over time, using latent Markov models of the life and death of defective pixels which are currently being developed.
 Such analysis requires sustained and regular monitoring of a diversity of screens from various devices.
-Interested users are encouraged to make contact to discuss these possibilities, which promise to deliver evidence-based analysis to support decisions on refurbishment and / or replacement strategies.
+Interested users are encouraged to make contact to discuss these possibilities, which will permit evidence-based analysis to support decisions on refurbishment and / or replacement strategies.